himotoyoshi/carray/README.md

 * Pack multiple values into one element as a record type
 * Comes with a DataFrame (`CAFrame`) whose columns are plain CArrays, so masks and views keep working on them

+Each of these is shown, briefly and with a runnable example, in [A tour of the features](docs/FeatureTour.md).

 ## Install

 ```